cljfx/cljfx/README.md

   (replace! [this instance coerce old-value new-value]) (retract! [this instance coerce value]))
 ```
-Component is an immutable value representing some object and in some
+Component is an immutable value representing some object in some state
-state (that object may be mutable — usually it's a javafx object), that
+(that object may be mutable — usually it's a javafx object), that also
-also has a reference to said object instance.
+has a reference to said object instance.

 Lifecycle is well, a lifecycle of a component.
 It gets created from a
 description once, advanced to new description zero or more times, and